saimul380/saimul380/README.md

 - 👋 Hi, I’m @saimul380
 - 👀 I’m interested in learning something new.
 - 🌱 I’m currently learning sofware development in .net framework.
 - 📫 How to reach me?
-Don't worry.Just email me on my email.
+Don't worry.Just mail me on my email address.

 <!---
 saimul380/saimul380 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.